somakeit/smib/smibhid/README.md

 This device run on a Raspberry Pi Pico W and provides physical input and output to humans for the SMIB project; Buttons, LEDs, that sort of thing.

+Space_open and Space_closed LEDs show current state (based on last successful state change form this device) and boots with both off.

+Press the space_open or space_closed buttons to call the smib server endpoint appropriately.
+The target state LED will flash to show it's attempting to communicate and confirm successful state update to provide feedback to the user.
+One of the timeouts I can't work around yet is quite lengthy so expect ~30 seconds of flashing if SMIBHID can't connect to the API webserver.
+In normal operation the light will simply update immediately.

 ## Features
 - Space open and closed buttons with LED feedback that calls the SMIB space_open endpoint
+- LED flashes while trying to set state so you know it's trying to do something

 ## Circuit diagram
 ### Pico W Connections